 With your bees duly installed in their new beehive, you can call yourself a beekeeper!
 A new, freshly-minted, inexperienced green-behind-the-ears beekeeper – but a beekeeper nonetheless.

-As we have said before, no matter how much you have studied, read and spoken to other beekeepers, it isn't until you have your own bees that you start the real learning.
+As we have said before, no matter how much you have studied and read about beekeeping and spoken to other beekeepers, it isn’t until you have your own bees that you start the real learning.
 And that learning never really stops.
-Beekeeping is a multi-faceted hobby and one with the capacity to fascinate, surprise and - yes - disappoint, at any time.
+Beekeeping is a multi-faceted hobby and one with the capacity to fascinate, surprise and – yes – disappoint, at any time.

 In addition, you will soon learn that there really are very few rules of beekeeping to which everyone subscribes.
 For each apparent “rule”, you will find someone with a valid, well-considered but paradoxical viewpoint.